chaos-polymtl/lethe/doc/source/parameters/cfd/constrain_solid_domain.rst

 =======================

 This subsection is used to define temperature-dependant solid domains within a defined fluid.
-Homogenous constraints are applied on velocity and pressure degrees of freedom of cells found within the prescribed temperature range to mimic a solid-like substance.
+Homogenous constraints are applied on velocity and pressure degrees of freedom of cells found within the prescribed temperature range to mimic a solid.

 The subsection with default parameters goes as follows: